catfxngs/noni-bot/README.md

 `$ pip install -r requirements.txt`

-Create a `.dotenv` in the `/secret` directory and paste the following:
+Create a `.env` file in root and paste the following:

 ```
 DISCORD_TOKEN=your.token.here
 ```
+If I have to tell you to **never** make your bot token public, you probably shouldn't be here.

 You can also modify the `config.json` file.